Professional Evaluation /Consultation

 l often times cause problems for most species )

 ( chronic water stress caused by soil compaction

 a very common problem in populated areas )

 If you have a tree that you are unsure about and are considering having it removed, we urge you to get a professional evaluation, as there are many so called tree experts out there who are completely unknowledgeable regarding the concepts of proper tree care (i.e. tree biology).
 These unscrupulous individuals are quick to recommend treatments, without first having a good understanding of the problem or problems that may be present and so prescription before diagnosis is malpractice.
 With field examinations we will look for existing, as well as potential problems and recommend the best treatments for each situation individually.
 If laboratory analysis is needed we can assist you in preparing and transporting tissue and soil samples.

 You may be surprised to find out that what you thought was a serious condition, is only a simple malady that can be easily corrected and at a fraction of the cost of removal.
 Certainly the old adage applies here an ounce of prevention is worth a pound of cure.

 It is important to remember that diagnosing tree problems can sometimes be difficult especially for the untrained person.
 This is due in part to the fact that in many cases tree diseases and disorders can cause symptoms that mimic other problems for example the symptoms of drought are very similar to those of over saturation.

-(A disection of a small stem reveals a bark inclusion this is also a very common problem with trees growing in developed areas in many cases this problem can be corrected through proper pruning)
+A dissection of a small stem reveals a bark inclusion this is also a very common problem with trees growing in developed areas in many cases this problem can be corrected through proper pruning.

-(The diagram shown here depicts healthy canopy growth (right side) in optimal soil conditions with that of the same tree growing in compacted soil conditions (left side) a very common problem in the urban environment .We can in many cases alieviate this problem through soil remediation techniques)
+The diagram shown here depicts healthy canopy growth (right side) in optimal soil conditions with that of the same tree growing in compacted soil conditions (left side) a very common problem in the urban environment .We can in many cases alleviate this problem through soil remediation techniques.

 Call, Text, or Email Us!